 She resides in Snyder, NY with her college aged son

 - $141.08 for student members and retired members

 - By Email: download, complete and email form (PDF format) to firstname.lastname@example.org

 - By Mail: download, complete and mail form (PDF Format) to American Library Association, ATTN: MACS/Online CE Registration, 225 N. Michigan Ave.
 Suite 1300, Chicago, IL 60601

 All content for this course will be provided by the instructor.
 No textbook required.

 The Moodle login instructions will be sent the Friday before the start date.
 The course site will remain open one week after the end date for students to complete any assignments and submit the course evaluation survey.

-Questions about your registration should be directed to firstname.lastname@example.org.
-Technical questions about the webinar should be directed to Jennifer Cross, RUSA Web Manager, at email@example.com.
+Questions about your registration should be directed to email@example.com.
+Technical questions about the course should be directed to Ninah Moore at firstname.lastname@example.org